 Quest for the Invisibles

 There exists an entire world around us that cannot be seen.
 It is said that the human eye sees only about 2.5% of the electromagnetic spectrum, so over the years many people have questioned what is hidden from us.
 One of these people was Trevor James Constable, a pioneer who first began his work in the Californian desert in the 1950s, photographing what he considered to be UFO-type objects and strange biological life-forms traversing the skies in the infrared part of the spectrum.
 Although many of the invisible UFOs he photographed were disc or saucer-like in appearance, Constable discovered that these were in fact living beings, as opposed to being of a mechanical nature, and he held that when these objects became visible they were mutually confused with spacecraft.
-A quarter of a century later, teams of engineers and technicians from Italy and Romania, unaware of Constable's 1958 discoveries, obtained virtually identical infrared photographs of invisible UFOs and other aerial phenomena that were published in Italy in 1980.
+A quarter of a century later, teams of engineers and technicians from both Italy and Romania, who unaware of Constable's 1958 discoveries, obtained virtually identical infrared photographs of invisible UFOs and other aerial phenomena that were published in Italy in 1980.
 Despite this, the so called "UFO experts" have consistently failed to recognise the importance of these findings, preferring instead to perpetuate the myth that all UFO manifestations must be interplanetary spaceships and nothing else, a myth which has sadly become the mainstay of modern-day ufology.

 After my own low altitude encounter with a strange pulsating UFO on Christmas day evening 2008, I ultimately ended up with a lot more questions than answers.
 With mainstream science failing to rise to the challenge, and official ufology seemingly totally unable to provide any real explanation for this type of phenomenon, I knew I would have to look elsewhere to find the solution.
 The UFO I encountered that evening appeared to be made of energy or pure light, as opposed to being a solid physical object, and as it moved slowly and silently overhead it reminded more of something from the deep ocean, rather than a spacecraft.
 In the end, it was only Trevor James Constable who could provide me with a satisfactory explanation for what I saw in the sky that night, and I believe that his findings hold the key that will help unlock the UFO mystery.